 When Valium got a bad rap under the label ‘tranquilizer,’ the term ‘anxiolytics’ was introduced to describe a newer crop of benzodiazepine tranquilizers—Xanax, Ativan, Klonopin, etc—that were more potent but carried smaller dosage labels, deceiving patients into thinking that they were taking a minimal amount when they were actually taking a dose as much as 20 times more potent than an equivalent dose of Valium (1mg of clonazepam [Klonopin] for example, is equivalent to approximately 20mg of diazepam [Valium]).

-Perhaps as an extension of this deceptive marketing—or just because of basic miseducation, misinformation and/or misunderstanding—patients are also often reassured (or falsely think on their own) that they are on a “small dose” or a “low dose” of benzodiazepine.
+Perhaps as an extension of this deceptive marketing—or just because of basic miseducation, misinformation and/or misunderstanding—patients were, and still are, also often reassured (or falsely think on their own) that they are on a “small dose” or a “low dose”.
 This serves to provide the patient taking the benzodiazepine a false sense of security that taking the benzodiazepine regularly and/or long-term is somehow “safer” because the dose is “small” or “low”.
-The decepting marketing is effective.
+The deceptive marketing has been effective.
 Unfortunately, this is just more propagation of misinformation and is simply not true.

 Why is this misinformation occurring?
 One reason might be that doctors and drug companies have been slow to recognize or differentiate the differences between the many benzodiazepines, both in rates of elimination and in relative potency:

 Rates of elimination: